cf73/humanity/content/collections/photography_contributions/antigua-cane-cutter.md

     content:
       -
         type: text
         text: 'I saw this guy on his way home from cutting cane in the Parish of St. Paul in Antigua and thought "photograph!"
 He had imagined I was a tourist who might want to buy drugs, so he was surprised and delighted by my request for a photo.
-I suggested he ride out a little ways into the field next to the road, then turn and charge towards me brandishing the machete.
+I suggested he ride out a little ways into the field next to the road, then turn and charge towards me, machete in full regard.
 He happily agreed, each of us enjoying the play.'
 collection_type: photography-contribution
-challenges:
-  - inspiration
 updated_by: 46c097c5-771c-49e2-b8c6-ba6009ae7172
-updated_at: 1718840317
+updated_at: 1720037278
+sections: inspiration
 ---